Skip to content

 Create an internal service fund to provide goods or services on a cost-reimbursement basis to other funds, departments or agencies of the primary government and its component units or to other agencies.
 In some instances, a single fund provides services to both external users and the primary government.
 If the primary government is not the predominant participant in the activity, report the fund as an enterprise fund (FT05).

 The purpose of centralizing certain activities in an internal service fund (FT06) is to achieve a level of operating efficiency that may not be available if the same activities were performed by multiple agencies within the primary government.
-For example, an agency sometimes centralizes the purchasing function to improve operating efficiency as well as to maintain fiscal control over the activity.
+For example, an agency sometimes centralizes the purchasing function to improve operating efficiency and to maintain fiscal control over the activity.
 Costs associated with the centralized activity are usually recovered from other agencies that benefit from the goods or services provided through the internal service fund (FT06).

 It may not be necessary to establish an internal service fund if the activity involved is immaterial.
 But when various services are provided to numerous agencies, it is usually necessary to establish separate internal service funds in order to determine individual service costs and to restrict use of authorized resources.